piemonte/PBJNetworkObserver/README.md

 ## PBJNetworkObserver
-'PBJNetworkObserver' is an iOS component for detecting network reachability changes as well as the network connection type.
+'PBJNetworkObserver' is an iOS component for detecting changes in network reachability state as well as connection type.
+For example, knowing when an IP is being routed through a Wireless Wide Area Network (WWAN) interface such as 3G or LTE.

-Mobile devices are always moving through connectivity challenged environments made up of various types of networks.
-This class enables applications to monitor these network changes and set opportunities to refresh, cache, or provide feedback when they occur.
+Mobile devices are frequently moving through connectivity challenged environments made up of various network interfaces.
+This component enables apps to easily monitor these network changes and allow opportunities to refresh, cache, or even provide user interface feedback when they occur.

-For example, auto-refresh can be performed for the current view if the device joins a WiFi network or higher quality data can be requested to update the current view content.
+Some common uses include auto-refresh, logic that can be triggered for a view if the device upgrades from an EDGE network to a WiFi access point allowing more or higher quality data to be quickly loaded.

 Observers are notified when a network is no longer reachable, the network becomes reachable, and when the network type changes.